Klosmi/html-basics/JS-basic.md

  <br>

-   💡 How to use the DEBUG?
+   💡 How to use the [DEBUG](https://developer.chrome.com/docs/devtools/javascript/#sources-ui)?
-   When we have call our index.html which has our app.js file, we can use Chrome's Dev Tool to debug it.
-   Open the Dev tool and open the __Sources__ panel, and there on *Pages*, and select the app.js.
+   Use Chrome's Dev Tool to debuug.
+Open the Dev tool and open the __Sources__ panel, and there on *Pages*, and select the page (here app.js) we want to debug.
-   Here we can click on the line number, which adds a Breakpoint.
-The breakpoint stops our code at that line where we clicked.
+   Here we can click on the code's line number (on the left), which adds a Breakpoint.
+This breakpoint stops our code at that line where we clicked.
-   Now line by line we can go throught the code.
+   Now line by line we can go throught the code, and read the `code` and the `breakpoint` (on the right panel).

 ---